antimof/UxPlay/README.md

 In a terminal window, change directories to the UxPlay directory of the downloaded source code, then do

-1. sudo apt-get install cmake
-2. sudo apt-get install libssl-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad  libplist-dev
+1. sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad
-3. sudo apt-get install gstreamer1.0-vaapi (For Intel graphics, but not nVidia graphics)
+2. sudo apt-get install gstreamer1.0-vaapi (For Intel graphics, but not nVidia graphics)
-4. sudo apt-get install libx11-dev  (for the X_display name fix for screen-sharing with e.g.,  ZOOM)
+3. sudo apt-get install libx11-dev  (for the X_display name fix for screen-sharing with e.g.,  ZOOM)
 4. mkdir build
 5. cd build
 6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get a screen-sharing fix to